What you can do as a resident

 - Insulate your home.
 Houses that aren't well insulated need to use more energy to keep warm.
 Not only does this cost you more money, it also creates a much larger carbon footprint - especially if you aren't on a renewable tariff.

 - Warm East Sussex is a council supported scheme offering a range of free and subsidised energy saving measures that can help you save energy and money.

 - Warmer Sussex offers advice about how to make your home carbon neutral.

 - Switch off your lights and appliance when not in use.
-Switch to energy efficient light bulbs and aim for A+++ energy related appliance - these will help to reduce your energy bills and reduce your carbon footprint.
+Switch to energy efficient light bulbs and aim for A+++ energy related appliances - these will help to reduce your energy bills and reduce your carbon footprint.

 Food and food waste

 - A third of our food grown and prepared does not make it from farm or factory to fork.
-Producing uneaten food - wastes a whole host of resources-seeds, water, energy, land, fertilizer, hours of labour, financial capital-and generates greenhouse gases at every stage and is responsible for roughly 8 percent of global greenhouse emissions.
+Producing uneaten food wastes a whole host of resources - seeds, water, energy, land, fertiliser, hours of labour, financial capital, and generates greenhouse gases at every stage and is responsible for roughly 8% of global greenhouse emissions.

 - To help avoid food waste don't over buy, be aware of use by dates when you purchase fresh food, plan your meals in advance, batch cook, freeze any leftovers.

 - Check where your food is from - buy local and in season when possible, this helps to reduce food miles.